Mix and match your way to a healthy, tasty lunch with this Mexican Cauliflower Rice Salad—a Tex-Mex-inspired favorite lunchbox recipe.

-Make a big batch of the base over the weekend and keep it in the fridge all week long, then dress it up with different ingredients each day of the week.
-Yesterday's hummus makes for a great addition to a Mediterranean themed bowl, and that 1/4 jar of marinara that has been hanging out in your fridge is great in bowls with white rice, cannellini beans, marinated artichoke hearts and a sprinkle of basil and pine nuts.
+You can use just about any grain for the base—rice, quinoa, millet, or even a "faux" grain like cauliflower rice.
+Canned beans or lentils and a combination of your favorite raw, steamed, grilled or roasted veggies, will work for the filling and toppings can vary from day-to-day based on what you have in the fridge or pantry—nuts, seeds, chopped fresh herbs, etc. Yesterday's hummus makes for a great addition to a Mediterranean themed bowl, and that ¼ jar of marinara that has been hanging out in your fridge is great in bowls with white rice, cannellini beans, marinated artichoke hearts and a sprinkle of basil and pine nuts.
 Toss lentils with a simple red wine vinaigrette one day and use the rest with a tahini dressing the next.
 The possibilities are endless!

 This Mexican Cauliflower Rice Salad is a perfect example of a typical lunch bowl I make.
 I prepare the cauliflower rice and red onion relish on Sunday evening and keep them in the fridge for the first three lunches during the week.
 The cauliflower rice takes the place of a grain, on which I layer beans, corn, roasted red peppers and salsa.
 If you follow the recipe, you'll have enough ingredients to make 3 servings of this particular salad, or you can prepare the cauliflower rice base and switch things up with different toppings for each serving.
 This salad is great warm, but it is equally delicious straight out of the fridge for a completely hassle-free lunch.

-- 1/2 cup chopped red onion
+- ½ cup chopped red onion

-- 1/4 cup chopped cilantro
+- ¼ cup chopped cilantro

-- Juice of 1 large lime
+- juice of 1 large lime

-- 1 batch of cauliflower rice
+- 1 batch cauliflower rice

 - Kosher salt and freshly cracked pepper to taste

-- 1 (15-ounce) can black beans, drained and rinsed
+- 1 15 oz can black beans, drained and rinsed

-- 1/2 cup frozen corn kernels, thawed (or kernels from 1 ear fresh corn)
+- ½ cup frozen corn kernels thawed (or kernels from 1 ear fresh corn)

-- 1 roasted red bell pepper, chopped
+- 1 roasted red bell pepper chopped

 - 1 cup salsa verde

-- 3 tablespoons roasted pepitas
+- 3 tbsp roasted pepitas

-- 3/4 cup chopped cilantro
+- ¾ cup chopped cilantro

-- Sliced avocado or guacamole
+- sliced avocado or guacamole

 - In a small bowl, combine the onion, cilantro and lime juice.
 Set aside to marinate at room temperature for 5–10 minutes, stirring occasionally.
 Place in an airtight container and refrigerate for up to 3 days.

 - In a large bowl, season the cauliflower rice to taste with kosher salt and pepper, then, if packing ahead for lunches, divide between 3 portable containers with airtight lids.
-Divide beans, corn kernels, and roasted red peppers among each of the containers, then top each portion with 1/3 of the salsa verde, cilantro, pepitas, and onion relish.
+Divide beans, corn kernels, and roasted red peppers among each of the containers, then top each portion with ⅓ of the salsa verde, cilantro, pepitas, and onion relish.
 Seal and refrigerate for up to 3 days.
 When packing lunch, include guacamole or a small avocado to eat on the side.